 The garbage does not disappoint.
 You don’t find the retainer, but it is even more disgusting than anticipated.
 What even is that one thing and where did it come from?
 You check under the bed, in drawers the victim clearly hasn’t opened since 2011, the top of the refrigerator, the mailbox.
 You frisk the cats but they misinterpret and purr.

-When you get to work, you fight the urge to check the garbage can beneath your desk because the only way it would be there is by teleportation or if you were in on it the whole time.
+When you get to work, you fight the urge to check the garbage can beneath your desk because the only way it would be there is if you were in on it the whole time.

 You clear the schedule for the weekend.
-You plan in your head how you will sift through each bag of garbage, plus the recycling bin, wearing purple kitchen gloves and a turtleneck over your nose to stifle the stench.
-You make a mental note to do this somewhere private so the neighbors don’t send someone by with a big butterfly net.
+You plan in your head how you will sift through each bag of garbage, plus the recycling bin, wearing purple kitchen gloves and a handkerchief over your nose to stifle the stench.
+You make a note to do this somewhere private so the neighbors don’t send someone by with a butterfly net.

 You scribble notes in your steno pad: check the lego bin; strip the victim’s sheets and wash them, killing two birds with one stone; look over by the fireplace, which is where you saw a cat batting something around the other day and assumed it was a bug but now you are not at all sure.

 You are a very good detective and you will find it.
 A retainer doesn’t just vanish into thin air.
 Well, maybe that one time in 1988 when you put your own retainer on a plate for safekeeping while eating a sandwich on the back deck and then, for reasons unknown to anyone, shook the plate over the bushes and stones below.
 As one does.